 Low Temperature Hot Water (LTHW) Systems – Heat is recovered and used to heat water in a water circuit.
 The heat can also be used for domestic hot water use, when LTHW load is reduced, for example during the summer months.

 Steam Systems – The exhaust gases from the CHP can be diverted directly into a waste heat recovery boiler and turned into steam.
 This is best for units with a load over 500kWe.

 Absorption Cooling Systems (Trigeneration Systems) – Waste heat is used to meet cooling demand, rather than using traditional methods like a vapour condensing chiller that uses electricity.
 This technology removes the element of seasonal variation and it improves the operational hours of the scheme.
 Absorption chillers do require some form of heat rejection.

-Below is a diagram of how a CHP Unit works, please use the contact form below for a bespoke quotation on a CHP Unit.
+Below is a diagram of how a CHP Unit works, please use our contact form for a bespoke quotation on a CHP Unit.